ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### Example `:paths` YAML blurbs

-_Note:_ Ceedling standardizes paths for you.
+_NOTE:_ Ceedling standardizes paths for you.
 Internally, all paths use forward slash `/` path separators (including on Windows), and Ceedling cleans up trailing path separators to be consistent internally.